integreat-io/integreat-transporter-mongodb/README.md

 The `uri` is used as the uri to the database.

+#### MongoDB's \_id field

+MongoDB uses an `_id` field as the primary key for documents.
+By default, we user let MongoDB generate this field and never touch it, but if you set `idIsUnique: true` in the option, signaling that the `id` of the data items you'll send to the mongodb transporter will always be unique, we'll map the `id` to `_id` and back again.

+One of the advantages of this is that, in addition to not have an extra id field, MongoDB will always create an index for `_id`, so this may speed up operations on the collection without any extra setup.

 #### Querying

 An endpoint may have a `query` property, which should be an array of path